Illustrating Your SABR Articles

-Photos, images, and graphics are an important aspect of highlighting the written word in your SABR Games Project article.
+Photos, images, and graphics are an important aspect of highlighting the written word in your SABR Games Project article — or any other story you may write for SABR.
 The visibility of the essay is enhanced by those illustrations and authors are encouraged to think about the overall display and presentation of their baseball stories on the SABR website.

 It is important for SABR and its members to abide by copyright laws.
-A specific illustration may be used if one of the following conditions is met.
+A specific illustration may be used if one or more of the following conditions is met.

-The illustration is in the public domain.
-Such sources include the Library of Congress, most pre-1924 images, or entities such as defunct newspapers where the copyright has fallen into the public domain.
+- The illustration is in the public domain.
+Such sources include the Library of Congress, most pre-1926 images, or entities such as defunct newspapers where the copyright has fallen into the public domain.

 How can the author be involved in selecting the right illustration and what should they do?
 Insert/embed the recommended illustration in your Word document, right below the title/header and include any caption information.